karmaniverous/dirtree/README.md

 # dirtree

-This widget parses a directory and turns it into a nicely-formatted ASCII tree.
+Parses a directory into a nicely-formatted ASCII tree.
+Includes a CLI.
-You can also run it from the command line.

 ## From Your Code